shortdark/num-of-posts/post-volume-stats/readme.txt

 of posts per year, month, day-of-the-month, day-of-the-week, hour and author.
 It works better the more posts you have, and if you use categories and tags.
 You can now specify a year and/or an author to just look at the post volume stats for that year/author.
 The bar charts can be added to a sidebar with Post Volume Stats widget.
 Lists and line graphs can be exported to a new post to show the change in category, tag and custom taxonomy posts over the years.
+The latest features are "words per post" stats and the "compare years" button allows all the data to be copy/pasted into a spreadsheet.

 Please let me know if you like this plugin by leaving a review or [contacting me](http://www.shortdark.net/contact-me/).